What is the Difference Between Ocular Hypertension and Glaucoma?

 If you need more than one medicine to control your eye pressure, there also are combination glaucoma eye drops.

-Surgery can be an effective way of treating glaucoma and preventing further vision loss.
-Glaucoma surgery will help lower the eye pressure while simultaneously reducing the number of prescription drops that patients must use to control glaucoma.
+Glaucoma Surgery Surgery can be an effective way of treating glaucoma and preventing further vision loss.
+Glaucoma surgery will help lower eye pressure while simultaneously reducing the number of prescription drops that patients must use to control glaucoma.
 In some cases, surgery can even eliminate the need for drops altogether.
 Glaucoma surgery can often be combined with one to treat cataracts as well.
 This can be beneficial and convenient for a variety of older adults suffering from both conditions.